Kilam3811/COMP9517_9517Iku/README.md

 ```

 ### Step5
-There is no need to train the images again, unless you have custome dataset.
-We have provided the trained model [best.pt](YOLOv5\best.pt) in the submission.
+There is no need to train the model again, unless you have custome dataset.
+We have provided the trained model [best.pt](YOLOv5/best.pt) in the submission.

 To run the inference, please run the following in the notebook,
 ```bash